I've Built the Perfect Life, So Why Do I Feel Empty?

 Let me say first what your bones already know but your mind needs to hear: There is nothing wrong with you.

-That 4 AM heart-racing isn't anxiety – it's your wild self, pawing at the ground, sensing a storm on the horizon that your domesticated self can't yet see.
-That emptiness isn't a deficiency to be filled with the next promotion or purchase.
-It's a space being cleared for something truer to take root.
+That late-night heart-racing is your wild self, pawing at the ground, sensing a storm on the horizon that your domesticated self can't yet see.
+The emptiness you feel isn't a deficiency to be filled with the next promotion or purchase - it's a space being cleared for something truer to take root.

-You haven't failed at happiness.
-You've outgrown a definition of success that was never yours to begin with.
+You haven't failed at happiness; you've simply outgrown your previous definition of success (maybe it was never even yours to begin with?)

-Your immigrant parents' dreams for you came from love and their own history of scarcity.
+Your immigrant parents' dreams for you most likely came from love, perhaps from a history of scarcity, and maybe even from their own unfulfilled desires.
 Those dreams served a purpose... they got you here.
-But dreams, like clothes, can be outgrown.
-And the hand-me-down dreams of our ancestors sometimes need alterations to fit the bodies we've become.
+But dreams, like clothes, can be outgrown, and the hand-me-down dreams of our ancestors sometimes need alterations to fit the bodies we've become.

-Your partner's reaction is common.
+As far as your partner's reaction...
+I'd say that's pretty common.
 When one person starts questioning the water they're swimming in, it tends to ripple outward, disturbing everyone else's comfortable submersion.
-Their response isn't about you, it's about the discomfort of having their own unexamined choices suddenly illuminated.
+Their response isn't about you, it's surely about the discomfort of having their own unexamined choices suddenly illuminated, or the fear of change that deters most of us from asking aloud the questions you've brought here.

 So what now?